 5. Taylor T5z Pro Special Edition

-A truly beautiful-looking Thinline acoustic from one of the most respected acoustic guitar makers in the game.
-The Taylor T5Z Pro Special Edition is a stunning instrument that comes with the same premier workmanship that has made Taylor the respected guitar manufacturer that it is.
+A truly beautiful-looking Thinline acoustic from one of the game’s most respected acoustic guitar makers.
+The Taylor T5Z Pro Special Edition is a stunning instrument with the same premier workmanship that has made Taylor the respected guitar manufacturer it is.

 The T5z Pro Special Edition features a blend of light blond sapwood and slightly darker heartwood.
 Taylor also uses a custom-formulated molasses sunburst to amplify the depth of the figure and the two-tone color dynamic.

 This one is for those players that want a thinline with superb aesthetics, as the Taylor T5z also features nickel hardware and a two-tone spire inlay scheme.
-When it comes to acoustic guitars few have Taylor’s reputation and the T5z Pro Special Edition is further proof of the company’s legacy.
+Few acoustic guitars have Taylor’s reputation, and the T5z Pro Special Edition is proof of the company’s legacy.

-The T5z Pro Special Edition features proprietary electronics that include a three-pickup configuration with an acoustic body sensor, a concealed neck humbucker, a visible bridge humbucker, plus five-way switching and onboard tone controls.
+The T5z Pro Special Edition features proprietary electronics, including a three-pickup configuration with an acoustic body sensor, a concealed neck humbucker, a visible bridge humbucker, and five-way switching and onboard tone controls.
 All of this comes with a hardshell T5z case.

 All of these make a very versatile electric/acoustic guitar.
 It is the only guitar on this list with such a pickup and preamp configuration.
-As a matter of fact, it may be the only one thin line guitar from a major manufacturer that employs a concealed neck humbucker.
+It may be the only thin-line guitar from a major manufacturer that employs a concealed neck humbucker.

 It features an X-bracing on the body and a comfortable radius of 15.75″.
 It’s a solid choice for a beginner’s acoustic guitar or for anyone on a budget.

-The FS800 will be a favorite among songwriters and guitar players in general that want to take their instruments everywhere without feeling guilty for any potential falls or scratches.
-This guitar does not feature a preamp or amplification system, which in turn makes the price even lower.
+The FS800 will be a favorite among songwriters and guitar players who want to take their instruments everywhere without feeling guilty for any potential falls or scratches.
+This guitar does not feature a preamp or amplification system, making the price even lower.
 So keep this in mind before buying as it may be an issue.

 Features & Specs